Interview in Science on fishing vessel study covering coastal and open ocean emissions.

 Sandra H. Barkan Research Mentor Award, 2007

-Mary Whelan (Atmospheric Chemistry Program - NSF Postdoc Fellow): Biotic and abiotic drivers of soil COS flux.
+Mary Whelan, NSF Postdoc Fellow, Biotic and abiotic drivers of soil COS flux.

-Gara Villalba (European Commission Marie Skłodowska-Curie Fellow): Biosphere effects on atmospheric urban CO2 flux.
+Gara Villalba, European Commission Marie Skłodowska-Curie Postdoc Fellow, Biosphere signal in urban CO2 flux.

-Andrew Zumkehr (Graduate Student): Mesoscale atmospheric chemistry modeling and emission inventory assessment.
+Andrew Zumkehr, PhD Candidate, Mesoscale atmospheric chemistry modeling and emission inventory assessment.

-Brandi McKuin (Graduate Student): Greenhouse gas inventory asssessment of coastal aquaculture and fisheries.
+Brandi McKuin, PhD Candidate, Greenhouse gas inventory asssessment of coastal aquaculture and fisheries.